shreyankaseetharam/check-my-grade-app/README.md

+# Overview
-This project is a Python-based student management system that allows users to:
+The Check My Grade App is a Python-based student management system that allows users to manage students, courses, professors, and grades through a menu-driven interface.

-- Manage student records
-- Manage courses and professors
+It is designed to demonstrate core programming concepts such as:
+- Object-Oriented Programming (OOP)
+- File handling (CSV)
-- Perform search and sorting operations
+- Searching and sorting algorithms
-- Generate reports
+- Basic authentication system
-- Handle login and authentication
+- Unit testing and performance measurement

+# Features
-## Features
+## Student Management
-- Add, update, and delete students
+- Add, update, and delete student records
 - Search students by ID and name
 - Sort students by email and marks
+- Generate reports (by course, professor, or student)

+## Course Management
+- Add, update, delete courses
+- Search courses by ID
+- Display all courses

+## Professor Management
+- Add, update, delete professors
+- Assign professors to courses
-- Course and professor management
+- View professor’s course and students

-- Grade statistics (average, median)
-- User login system
+## Grades & Statistics
+- Display grading scale
+- Calculate average marks for a course
+- Calculate median marks for a course

+## Login & Account System
+- Register new users
+- Login with authentication

-## How to Run
+# How to Run the Application
-1. Open a terminal
+- Open terminal or command prompt
+- Navigate to the project folder
-2. Run:
+- Run:
-   python checkmygrade_app.py
+  **python checkmygrade_app.py**
+- Follow the menu options on screen

+# Running Unit Tests
+To run tests:
+   **python -m unittest -v test_checkmygrade_app.py**

+This will:
+- Run all test cases
+- Display execution time for search and sort operations
+- Change password (encrypted storage)